-What are the scopes of emissions under the GHGP?
+What are scope 4 emissions under the GHGP?

 We’ll now walk through each of the scopes and give relevant examples for each type.